cran/jmotif/README.md

      $ rule_interval_ends  : num [1:2] 3 9

 #### 8.0 Rule density curve
-As we have discussed in our work, SAX opens door for many high-level string algorithms aplication to the problem of patterns mining in time series.
+As we have discussed in our work, SAX opens door for many high-level string algorithms application to the problem of patterns mining in time series.
 Specifically in [[8](http://csdl.ics.hawaii.edu/techreports/2014/14-05/14-05.pdf)], we have shown useful properties of grammatical compression (i.e., algorithmic complexity) when applied to the problem of recurrent and anomalous pattern discovery.

-Jmotif-R implements RePair [7] algoithm for grammar induction, which can be used to build the rule density curve enabling highly efficient approximate time series anomaly discovery.
+Jmotif-R implements RePair [7] algorithm for grammar induction, which can be used to build the rule density curve enabling highly efficient approximate time series anomaly discovery.

 I use the same ECG0606 dataset in this example: